M36 tank destroyer: Armor

 American tank destroyer doctrine emphasized speed and gun power over armor.
 As the M10 and M36 were not purpose-built tank destroyers (they were based on tank chassis) they were not as fast as the Tank Destroyer Force wanted.
 General Andrew Bruce criticized the M36 due to it being too slow.
 The armor configuration of the M36 was identical to that of the M10A1, save the turret.
 The thickness of the M36's armor ranged from 0.375 to 5.0 in.

 The lower hull had 1 in thick armor on the sides and rear.
 The rounded, cast transmission cover was 2 in thick.
-Like the M10, the M36 lacked the extra 0.5 in floor plate under the driver's and assistant driver's stations that provided them additional protection from mines.
-The glacis plate was 1.5 in thick, sloped at 55 degrees from the vertical, and had eight large bosses on it in order to attach appliqué armor plates.
+Like the M10, the M36 did not have an extra 0.5 in floor plate under the driver's and assistant driver's stations to provide additional protection against mines.
+The glacis plate was 1.5 in thick, sloped at 55 degrees from the vertical, and had eight large bosses on it to attach appliqué armor plates.
 The sides and rear of the upper hull were 0.75 in thick, sloped at 38 degrees from the vertical.
-Depending on the production period of its M10 parent, each side of the M36's upper hull was plain, or could be adorned with 12 appliqué armor bosses.
-The rear upper hull plate was used for storage of the vehicle's pioneer tools; an axe, a crowbar, a mattock handle and head, and a double-sided 10 lb sledgehammer.
-The track tensioning wrench was also stowed there.
-As a result, there were no appliqué armor bosses there regardless.
-The sides and rear of the upper hull featured angled extensions or covers over the upper run of track.
+Earlier M10s converted to M36s had 12 appliqué armor bosses on each side of the M36's upper hull.
+The rear upper hull plate was used for storage of the vehicle's pioneer tools; an axe, a crowbar, a mattock handle and head, a double-sided 10 lb sledgehammer, and a track tensioning wrench, so no appliqué armor bosses could be fitted there.
+The sides and rear of the upper hull had angled extensions or covers over the upper run of track.
 These extensions often got in the way of fitting duckbill extended end connectors, used to reduce ground pressure on soft ground, and were often removed, along with the front fenders, by maintenance units.
 The hull roof plate ranged from 0.75 in thick over the driver's and assistant driver's stations and turret ring, to 0.5 in thick over the engine compartment.

 The M36B1 had the hull armor configuration of the late production M4A3 Sherman tank.